Step 2: Advanced Gemology

 We know that sunlight or white light contains all colors.
 Pass a sunbeam through a prism and you’ll see a rainbow on a nearby wall.
 You can also consider light as energy.
 Visible light is closely associated with infrared, which heats us, and ultraviolet, which tans our skin.

 Gemologists, as well as other scientists, use a spectroscope to separate light into its different components.
-If you were to look at the sun through a spectroscope, you’d see something like the image below.
+If you were to look at the sun through a spectroscope, you’d see something like the image to the right.
 Each color is a slightly different wavelength of light.
 Thus, scientists can describe individual colors by their wavelengths or frequencies.

 The Source of Gemstone Color